endless-sky/endless-sky-wiki/CreatingShips.md

 * `"engine capacity"`: the amount of that outfit space which is suitable for installing engines.
 Some ships have lots of engine capacity but not much weapon capacity, or vice versa.

-* `"automaton"`: set this to 1 to mark the ship as an automaton, i.e. a ship that does not require any crew.
-Otherwise at least one crew member is needed, even if you install special outfits to reduce the "required crew" attribute to zero.

 There is also one special attribute called `weapon` that defines how much damage your ship does when it explodes.
 Suggested values for those attributes are shown in parentheses below; you can make the damage amount less or more depending on whether you want this ship to have a massive explosion (perhaps because it is carrying lost of ordinance) or a tiny one:

 * `"blast radius"` (Typical value value: (shields + hull) * .01)